CorkAI/Meetup1/README.md

 Note that if you wish you can copy the saved_model folder to your local machine and try to test the trained model there.
 The compute GPU is very helpful (or almost essential) for model training but most machines can run the testing phase once the model is trained.

 **Additional exercises**
-*Additional Exercise 1:*  Run the stored trained convolutional network on the Fashion MNIST data
-  - ```python mnist_deep.py --data_dir data/fashion```

-*Additional Exercise 2:* Run the stored trained convolutional network on the (pre-prepared): handwritten digits provided The git repository contains some manually created test images in folder extra_test_digits.
+*Additional Exercise 1:* Run the stored trained convolutional network on the (pre-prepared): handwritten digits provided The git repository contains some manually created test images in folder extra_test_digits.
 Images 1.jpg 2.jpg and 3.jpg are created from photos of handwritten digits (manipulated to be grey-scale, 28x28, white-on-black).
 The original photographs are also available to view at 1_photo.jpg etc.
 Images 4.jpg 5.jpg and 6.jpg are created digitally using a 28x28 black background and white 'paintbrush'.